WPwp1/IJSEM_OGT/README.md

 3. Use an LLM to extract structured microbial information from Markdown
 4. Merge per-article JSON outputs into a unified CSV table

 This public workflow corresponds to the data-extraction part of our study.
-The focus here is a reproducible collection and structured-extraction pipeline rather than the final cross-source integrated database.

-In other words:

-- this directory is designed to reproduce web crawling, article-to-Markdown conversion, LLM-based structured extraction, and JSON merging
-- it is not the final cross-source merged database workflow

 ## What This Part Does